procore/nox/README.md

 ## Deployment

-We use [goreleaser](https://goreleaser.com) and [Travis CI](https://travis-ci.org/) for our build and deployment process.
-Whenever a new tag is pushed, Travis will run goreleaser to build the binary, update the homebrew tap, and create a Github release.
+We use [goreleaser](https://goreleaser.com) and [Github Actions](https://github.com/features/actions) for our build and deployment process.
+Whenever a new tag is pushed, a workflow will run goreleaser to build the binary, update the homebrew tap, and create a Github release.

 To create a new tag: